shaharoded/Israel-Palestine-Political-Affiliation-Text-Classification/README.md

 ## Features
 - **Automated Tagger**: A module to generate labeled datasets from untagged social media comments (`llm_tagger`) using a Large Language Model (LLM) by OpenAI.
-- **Dataset Class**: Responsible for text preprocessing for both classification process, augmentation, adversation and for handeling the dataloading for textual data (for finetuning of embedder) and for classifier training.
+- **Dataset Class**: Responsible for text preprocessing for both classification process, augmentation, adversation and for handeling the dataloading for textual data (for finetuning of embedder) and for classifier training (creating an embedded dataset).
 - **Customizable Configurations**: Easily adjustable parameters for LLM settings, , dataset settings, best model's configurations, and testing modes.
 Each major component has it's own configurations file under `Config` folder.

 ## Usage